Tell us a little something about you, how you came to Prague Sales and your newest project “Seulement en Detail”?

 Since I like it puristic and simple, I mostly wear only one piece of jewelry.

-You are travelling a lot – Do you have a secret favorite city?
+You are traveling a lot – Do you have a secret favorite city?

 In nearly every city I ask myself if I could live there for a while.
 I really love to be in Paris and London and luckily I am there a couple of times a year.
 My secret favorite is Florence.
 I just love Italy and the life there.